-Pattaya Viewpoint Pattaya is the city’s most iconic scenic lookout, offering breathtaking panoramic views of the famous crescent-shaped Pattaya Bay from Pratumnak Hill.
+Pattaya Viewpoint is the city’s most iconic scenic lookout, offering panoramic views of the crescent-shaped Pattaya Bay from Pratumnak Hill.
 Known locally as Khao Phra Tamnak Viewpoint, this elevated observation deck is a favourite among travellers, photographers and couples seeking unforgettable sunset and night skyline views.
 Located between South Pattaya and Jomtien, it provides a peaceful escape from busy beaches while remaining easily accessible.
 Free to visit and open 24 hours, it is one of Pattaya’s most rewarding viewpoints.

 ● Unparalleled views of Pattaya Bay, the sea, and the city line.